 These photos were taken by my father, Dr. John M. Cunningham

 Many years ago, while four friends and I traveled to Tennessee during a Labor Day break from college, my car struck a huge concrete culvert head-on at sixty miles per hour.
-My engine erupted into flames like what we often see in the movies, and we were nearly killed.
+My engine erupted into flames, and we were nearly killed.

 Upon my father’s arrival at the hospital where we were recovering, he handed me a local newspaper that “told what happened.”
 I put this in quotes because the reporter got most everything wrong.
 The major thing he got wrong?
 He said we were sideswiped by a truck.
 Though in pain, I chuckled.
 Ours was a single-car accident due to careless driving.
-A passing truck driver was the one who rescued us.
-I learned then not to believe everything I read in a newspaper.
-Journalists are people; they do make factual errors.
+A passing truck driver had rescued us.
+It was then that I learned not to believe everything I read in a newspaper.

 I carry this knowledge into my historical research.
 Like today’s newspapers, old newspapers’ facts are sometimes either outright wrong or twisted, and they’re also biased just like our modern newspapers.
 Though studying old newspapers can be helpful, my motto is this: “Researcher, beware.”